-NOTE: When collecting data, the computer takes the zero position to be the position the pendulum is in when the percent button is pressed.
-Zero should be the pendulum's equilibrium position, so throughout this experiment you should follow these steps when collecting data:
+NOTE: When collecting data, the computer takes the zero position to be the position the pendulum is in when the pendulum's equilibrium position, so throughout this experiment you should follow these steps when collecting data:

 - Make sure the pendulum is motionless at its equilibrium position. - Hit the D collect button, and wait briefly until data collection begins. - Move the pendulum away from equilibrium and release it. - You may need to hit the STOP button after collecting data